adamcw/wordle-trie-packing/README.md

 five bits.

-A downside to Huffman coding is you also need to include the table mapping each huffman code back to the original character.
-We need five bits to represent the character, eight bits to represent the potential bit length of the huffman code, followed by the Huffman code.
+A downside to Huffman coding is you also need to include the table mapping each Huffman code back to the original character.
+We need five bits to represent the character, eight bits to represent the potential bit length of the Huffman code, followed by the Huffman code.
 We also need to include how many items are in the table so we know when to stop searching.
 Overall, we can encode the five tables necessary in 306 bytes, with 5 bytes of additional header information.